Welcome to Northeastern University-Seattle!

 View additional details about New Student Orientation here, and check your email for more detailed information about your specific requirements.

-(Please note: Global Pathways students begin orientation on January 5)
+(Please note: Global Pathways students may begin orientation on a different date)

 Bouve College of Health Sciences